 “Whole House” Reverse Osmosis for Less than $2500

 This system features a ready-to-use Axeon 300 gallon-per-day RO unit that includes pre-treatment for sediment and chemicals and has carbon post-filtration built in.
 It is coupled with a high capacity pressurized RO storage tank.
-No RO shut-off or pressurization pump is needed.
+No RO shut-off or re- pressurization pump is needed.
 The pressurized storage tank sends water to the point of use and the RO unit turns on automatically to refill the tank.

 The classy Axeon L1-300 RO unit uses standard-sized housings and membrane for easy replacement.
 It is a fully automatic unit that shuts off and turns on in response to changes in tank pressure.
 It is shown here with an optional mounting stand but can also be wall mounted.

-Installation consists of joining the RO unit to the storage tank.
+Installation consists of connecting the RO unit to the storage tank.
 We furnish the tee that joins the tank to the RO unit and sends water to the point of use.
 Tanks come in 40, 60, and 80 gallon sizes.